strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   #pause
   === High-level strategy

-  Control solely for pre-treatment variables that influences both the outcomes, the treatment or both.
+  Control solely for pre-treatment variables that influences the outcomes or both the treatment and outcomes.
   /* #set align(bottom)

   #grid(